Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/launcher-process-failure-ping.rst

       // CPU Architecture.
 One of the values from the Windows SYSTEM_INFO::wProcessorArchitecture field "cpu_arch": <int>,
       "num_logical_cpus": <int>,
+      // True if the process was launched with Administrator privileges
+      // but without User Account Control (= UAC) "is_admin_without_uac": <bool>,
       "memory": {
         // Free space available in the page file, in bytes "total_phys": <int>,